INN/news-match-donation-shortcode/readme.txt

 These settings allow you to configure:
 - your organization's name
+- whether to accept donations through NewsMatch.org or FundJournalism.org
-- your organization's News Match ID
+- your organization's News Match ID with that provider
 - the default donation amount
 - the live and testing donation form URLs
 - which donation form to use